veertuinc/anka-docs/_partials/what-is-anka/_ways-to-use.md

     ```
 - By executing your project installation commands and scripts inside of VMs from the host terminal with [`anka run`]({{< relref "anka-virtualization-cli/command-line-reference.md#run" >}}) and also directly inside the VM with [`anka cp`]({{< relref "anka-virtualization-cli/command-line-reference.md#cp" >}}) & [`anka run`]({{< relref "anka-virtualization-cli/command-line-reference.md#run" >}}).
 - Any manual steps you need to perform in the GUI can be done through VNC or automated with [Anka Click Scripts](https://github.com/veertuinc/anka-click-scripts).
-- Create Packer Templates and run them to perform the steps for VM creation and preparation with our [packer builders and post-provisioner](https://github.com/veertuinc/packer-builder-veertu-anka)..
+- Create Packer Templates and run them to perform the steps for VM creation and preparation with our [Packer plugin](https://github.com/veertuinc/packer-plugin-veertu-anka).

 {{< rawhtml >}}<br />{{< /rawhtml >}}